5 Tips for Creating Online Professional Development Courses

 Picture this: you’re sitting in a conference room, yawning your way through a mandatory professional development workshop.
 There’s limited opportunity for interaction, and the accompanying reading materials are lackluster.
 The training session may even be covering material you already know or have learned in a previous course, creating an even more monotonous experience.

-At Skyepack, we create interactive digital courses that achieve learning outcomes for professional associations like yours, as well as higher education institutions and K-12 schools.
-With experience working with such a wide range of learners, we’ve learned some helpful tips and tricks to make your association’s digital course materials more engaging and effective.
+At Skyepack, we create interactive digital courses and microcredentials that achieve learning outcomes for professional associations like yours.
+With experience working with a wide range of learners, we’ve gleaned many helpful tips and tricks to make your association’s online course materials more engaging and effective.